h6y3/free_email_sites_scraper/README.md

 # Free Email Sites Scraper

-Often times sites need to understand when someone has signed-up using a free email which can indicate if the user is a consumer versus a business with a proper domain.
+How do you tell the difference between a corporate email and a consumer email?
+One way is to determine if the user is using a free email provider!

-The most comprehensive list I can find on the Internet is on [HubSpot's knowledgebase of what domains they block](https://knowledge.hubspot.com/forms/what-domains-are-blocked-when-using-the-forms-email-domains-to-block-feature).
+The most comprehensive list of free email providers I can find on the Internet is on [HubSpot's knowledgebase of what domains they block](https://knowledge.hubspot.com/forms/what-domains-are-blocked-when-using-the-forms-email-domains-to-block-feature).
+This repo contains a small class that simply scrapes Hubspots page and provides a few utilities so you can either use the data in your own code, or use the class and integrate it into your runtime environment.
+Now, you can filter the business emails out and target those customers directly.

 ## Usage